 New inventive device for colorectal cancer screening

-The current standard method of stool collection is, however, very patient-unfriendly: once the stool has been collected using a pan, bucket, chamber pot, bin liner or newspaper, the patient must place part of it in a plastic receptacle.
+The current standard method of feces collection (or stool collection) is, however, very patient-unfriendly: once the feces / faeces / stool has been collected using a pan, bucket, chamber pot, bin liner or newspaper, the patient must place part of it in a plastic receptacle.
 The receptacle regularly becomes contaminated in the process so that the health of lab technicians is put at risk (and the decision may be made not to process the stool sample further).
 Because the threshold to participate in a screening program is high, a certain proportion of patients do not participate in colorectal cancer screening programs.

-To solve this problem, Excretas Medical has developed the FECOTAINER: a disposable collector that is simply placed under the toilet seat ‘before use’ and can be well sealed with a stopper and lid ‘after use’, and then sent hygienically to a laboratory.
+To solve this problem, Excretas Medical has developed the FECOTAINER: a disposable feces collector that is simply placed under the toilet seat ‘before use’ and can be well sealed with a stopper and lid ‘after use’, and then sent hygienically to a laboratory.
 The FECOTAINER is a Dutch invention and recommended by gastroenterology doctors.
-Both patients as gastroenterologists have contributed to the development of the FECOTAINER.
-The FECOTAINER is tested in practice and assessed very positive.
-The FECOTAINER is a unique, patented, faecescollector and provides the most reliable results in laboratory stool tests.
+Both patients as gastroenterologists have contributed to the development of the FECOTAINER feces collector.
+The FECOTAINER feces collector is tested in practice and assessed very positive.
+The FECOTAINER is a unique, patented, fecescollector and provides the most reliable results in laboratory stool tests.

 Colorectal cancer screening